lscgh/TicTacToePlugin/README.md

 The smallest possible game has a size of `(2, 1, 2)`.

-`winRequiredAmount` is the amount of fields that have to be marked by one player (in a row or diagonally) for that player to win.
+`winRequiredAmount` is the number of fields that have to be marked by one player (in a row or diagonally) for that player to win.
 This number must not be larger than the biggest dimension of the game and defaults to exactly that.

-After this command has been executed, the opponent player reveives a chat invitation message containing the game's size and *winRequiredAmount*.
-Using that message (or using the `/tictactoeaccept` command and providing the main player's name) they can join the game.
+After this command has been executed, the opponent player receives a chat invitation message containing the game's size and *winRequiredAmount*.
+Using that message (or using the `/tictactoeaccept` command and providing the main player's name), they can join the game.

 ### Starting the game

-After the opponent player accepted the game, the plugin places the game into the world (in front of where the player was when first executing the `/tictactoe` command).
+After the opponent player accepts the game, the plugin places the game into the world (in front of where the player was when first executing the `/tictactoe` command).
 See [Images](#images) for images of such games.

 ### Playing the game

 The opponent player begins.
 Taking turns, both players can mark one field at a time by right-clicking the neutral (white) blocks.
-The main player has the color **red** and the opponent player has the color **light blue**.
+The main player has the color **red**, and the opponent player has the color **light blue**.
 The in-world Minecraft blocks are colored according to their state.

 Markings that are *"in the air"*, meaning that there are still neutral fields below them, will fall until they *"hit"* a non-neutral block or the bottom of the game.

 ### Winning the game

 As soon as one player marked `winRequiredAmount` fields in a row or diagonally, the game stops, shows the fields that are in a row and tells both players whether they won or whether they lost.
-In case of a tie, no player wins and a tie-message appears.
+In case of a tie, no player wins, and a tie-message appears.

 The player who lost (or, in case of a tie, both players) can immediately request a return match using a chat message they received (or the command `/tictactoe requestReturnMatch`).